EPUB FixerKDP upload error scanner

 Scan the OPF before rebuilding the spine.

 Upload the EPUB that produced OPF_019.
-The report should show whether there is enough manifest and navigation evidence to rebuild a minimal reading order.
+The report should list manifest XHTML files and navigation evidence so an author or EPUB editor can rebuild the intended reading order manually.

 Upload EPUB to scan